Polynomial functions over dual numbers of several variables: The stabilizer of in the group of polynomial permutations of

 \section{The stabilizer of $R$ in the group of polynomial permutations of $\Ralfak$}

-The main object of this section is to describe the order of the subgroup of polynomial permutations on $\Ralfak$ that fixes pointwise each element of $R$, and then to use this order to find a counting formula for the number of polynomial permutations on $\Ralfak$. \begin{definition} Let $\Stabk=\{F\in \PrPol[\Ralfak]: F(a)=a \text{ for every } a\in R\}$. \end{definition} Evidently, $\Stabk[R]$ is a subgroup of $\PrPol[\Ralfak]$. \begin{lemma} Let $f,g\in R[x]$ with $f\quv g$ on $R$.
-There exists $h \in \Null[R]$ such that $f=g+h$. \end{lemma} \begin{proof} Let $h=f-g$.
-Then $h$ has the desirable property. \end{proof} \begin{proposition} Let $R$ be a finite commutative ring.
-Then \end{proposition} \begin{proof} It is obvious that
+The main object of this section is to describe the order of the subgroup of those polynomial permutations on $\Ralfak$ that fix pointwise each element of $R$, and then to use this order to find a counting formula for the number of polynomial permutations on $\Ralfak$. \begin{definition} Let $\Stabk=\{F\in \PrPol[\Ralfak]\mid F(a)=a \text{ for every } a\in R\}$. \end{definition} Evidently, $\Stabk[R]$ is a subgroup of $\PrPol[\Ralfak]$. \begin{proposition} Let $R$ be a finite ring.
+Then In particular, every element of $\Stabk$ is induced by a polynomial in $R[x]$. \end{proposition} \begin{proof} It is obvious that